MateuszKas/public_lectures/Advanced databases 2022/Lab 2 (Introduction to SqlAlchemy)/lab2.md

 ## SQLAlchemy query

-The basic select in SQLAlchemy has form:
+The basic select in SQLAlchemy <2.0 has form :

 ```python
 stmt = 'select * from table'